rail5/bookthief/README.md

 sudo apt-get install bookthief
 ```

+## Note

+If you're looking for the old WxWidgets BookThief, that project has been moved to **bookthief-legacy** and will continue to receive updates.

+This version has been completely rebuilt from the ground-up in Pascal

 ## What is "pamphlet"-style printing?

 When BookThief spits out a new/converted PDF, you simply print it at home, double-sided, and then fold the stack of papers in half.
 (And staple them, if you want)